grimmbraten/spinning-jenny/README.md

 spinning-jenny --upgrade --scan
 ```

-<small>Upgrade all dependencies following the set upgrade pattern restriction from the configuration file, then scan the package.json file for any vulnerabilities.</small>
+Upgrade all dependencies following the set upgrade pattern restriction from the configuration file, then scan the package.json file for any vulnerabilities.

 ```bash
 spinning-jenny --clean --protect --install
 ```

-<small>Cleanup any pre-existing resolution, scan package.json file for vulnerabilities and try to protect against them, and lastly execute yarn install.</small>
+Cleanup any pre-existing resolution, scan package.json file for vulnerabilities and try to protect against them, and lastly execute yarn install.

 ### Flags